 ‘Central Bankers’ in The Routledge Handbook of the History of Central Banking.
 (Eds) Clemens Jobst and Stefano Ugolini.
 Routledge (Under Contract).

 ‘The Limits of Economic Statecraft: China's Bilateral Swap Agreements and the External Security Environment.’
-With Siyao Li, University of Pittsburgh, and Scott Wingo, The Bureau of Economic Analysis.
+With Siyao Li and Scott Wingo.

 Abstract: